grey clouds

 San Jose, Costa Rica

 I'm so blessed to have had the parents I did.
 Dad was the least confrontational person I've ever known, but he would always stand his ground and fight for what's right.
 One of my favorite memories of him was when I was in high school.
 He had taken Matt and I to a Nebraska Cornhuskers football game in Lincoln.
 After the game, we were walking through the campus and through a number of merchandise vendors on the way back to our car, when we saw two men steal a t-shirt and hat from one of the vendors' tables.
 It would have been easy to ignore it -- everyone else around us did.
 But that's not Dad.
 He quickly caught up to those men and kindly instructed them to put the items back.
 And they did!
 I was so proud of him that day.
+It wasn't the only time I'd seen him respond like that, either, but for whatever reason this one chivalrous act really stood out and left an impression on a young teenage boy who didn't have to look far for a hero.

 Mark Eash